 Practical Information

 Grand Café & Vinkjeller is located at Karl Johans gt.
 31, 0159 Oslo, in central Oslo, directly accessible from Oslo S and Nationaltheatret stations.
 The cellar format makes evening the natural visiting window, particularly in autumn and winter.
-Phone, hours, and booking details are leading confirmed directly with the venue, as operational specifics can shift seasonally.
+Phone, hours, and booking details should be checked directly with the venue.
 The address operates as both a café-level walk-in space and a more deliberate wine destination through the Vinkjeller, so the visit can be calibrated to how much time you have: a glass at the bar, or a longer session working through the list with food.

 Nearby-ish Comparables